emmajanedrews/base-template/_posts/2017-04-21-how-assembly-bill-ab2299-affects-you-and-your-property.md

 {% include pullquote.html %}

-Say you're in a condo right now and you're close to being able to afford a house, but not quite there yet.
-If you find a house with a garage, you could convert it to livable space and possibly even rent it out, which cuts out a big part of a mortgage payment and make it more affordable to move into a home.
+Say you're in a condo right now and you're close to being able to afford a house but not quite there yet.
+If you find a house with a garage, you could convert it to livable space and possibly even rent it out, which cuts out a big part of a mortgage payment and makes it more affordable to move into a home.

 **It could also be helpful if you want to have family come live with you and you don't have the space right now.** If that's your in-laws, that could be a good thing or a bad thing!